 5. Bleep DreamPort & Bleep Eclipse Nasal Mask

 Both the Bleep DreamPort and Bleep Eclipse stand out on this list because, unlike traditional CPAP masks, they have no straps or headgear.
 Instead, both masks connect to adhesive strips placed around each nostril.

 Minimal Design: Without straps or headgear, many CPAP users find Bleep masks more comfortable and less restrictive, allowing for a more natural sleep experience.
 The lack of seal points around your face also eliminates the concern of skin irritation and pressure sores which can be caused by more traditional designs.

 Mask Adjustments: While Bleep masks provide more comfort and freedom than traditional masks, there is a tradeoff.
 A new pair of adhesive strips, called DreamPorts or Eclipse Halos depending on the mask you're using, need to be applied to your nostrils every night.
 You also need to sanitize the area beforehand with DreamPrep pads to ensure the adhesive stays in place.
 It can take up to 15 minutes per night to wipe the area and find the right fit for the best seal, so be patient if you're using one of these masks for the first time and focus on developing a routine.

 Connector Style: As mentioned above, the Bleep DreamPort and Bleep Eclipse use slightly different adhesive connectors.
-On the DreamPort, a plastic connector will stick out from each nostril and clip into receiving connectors on the mask.
+On the DreamPort, a plastic connector will stick out from each nostril and clip into the receiving connectors on the mask.
 On the Eclipse, each adhesive strip has a magnetic ring that will rest around your nostril.
 The ends of the mask are also magnetic, allowing a seamless connection that's easier to apply and remove.
 This can be especially helpful if you need to use the bathroom or leave the bed for another reason during the night.

 How to Choose the Best CPAP Mask for You